 With regular loans, the fee can change depending on several factors and circumstances.
-It is always lower on the first use than it is on any subsequent usage, and it is also cheaper for regular military personnel than it is for members of the reserves or National Guard.
+It is always lower on the first use than it is on any subsequent usage.
 The funding fee is not a percentage of your loan that you have to pay monthly, but rather one set amount of money.
-You can choose to pay this fee up front or divide it up into separate, monthly payments.
+You can choose to pay this fee up front or divide it up into separate, monthly payments by financing it into your loan.
 If you choose to pay the fee monthly, that payment will almost always be less than your monthly interest payment.
 This route will make it so that your monthly payment is higher but not by a significant amount.

 The VA refinance funding fee works very similarly to that of a purchase loan.
 If you have chosen to use the VA streamline refinance, the IRRRL, then the funding fee that you will be required to pay is much lower, staying at 0.5 percent of your total loan amount.
 This does not increase or decrease with subsequent usage—it is always 0.5 percent.
 With a cash-out refinance, the funding fee is slightly higher and does increase with subsequent usage.
-With this type of refinance, the fee is usually dependent on different, outside factors, such as the down payment or your military category.
-For example, if you are a part of the regular military, your funding fee for a cash-out refinance on the first use would be 2.15 percent, and for the second use it would be 3.3 percent.
-If you are a part of the reserves or the National Guard, the funding fee is 2.4 percent on the first use and 3.3 percent on the second.
-The amount of money that you pay on a funding fee in a refinance is entirely dependent on the type of refinance that you choose.
+With this type of refinance, the fee is usually dependent on different, outside factors, such as the down payment and the type of refinance that you choose.

 Here at Low VA Rates, your financial standing is very important to us, and we are committed to helping you have access to every part of the VA program that would be beneficial to you.